Oluwagbemiga13/secret-santa/README.md

 I plan to include Jacoco plugin directly in the project in the future, so that the report can be generated automatically when pull request is created.

 ---

-## 📄 License
-This project is licensed under the MIT License.
-So feel free to use, modify, and distribute it as you wish!

 ## 🗺️ Architecture & Data Flow